Single Euro Payments Area

+The Single Euro Payments Area (SEPA) is a payment-integration system of the European Union that makes cross-border bank transfers in euros as fast, cheap, and simple as domestic payments.
+It allows individuals and businesses to make cashless euro transfers to any account within the zone using a single bank account and an International Bank Account Number, under the same basic conditions and charges as transfers within their own country.

-The Single Euro Payments Area (SEPA) is a payment integration initiative of the European Union for simplification of bank transfers denominated in euros.
-As of 2025, there were 41 members in SEPA, consisting of the 27 member states of the European Union, the four member states of the European Free Trade Association (Iceland, Liechtenstein, Norway and Switzerland), the United Kingdom, as well as five EU candidate countries.
-Some microstates participate in the technical schemes: Andorra, Monaco, San Marino, and Vatican City.
-As of 2025, Albania, Moldova, Montenegro, North Macedonia and Serbia are the five countries negotiating to join the EU that are included in SEPA.
+Standard SEPA credit transfers settle within one business day, while the instant scheme (SCT Inst) processes payments in less than ten seconds around the clock.
+As of 2025, SEPA covers 41 countries: the 27 member states of the European Union, the four EFTA states (Iceland, Liechtenstein, Norway, and Switzerland), the United Kingdom, four European microstates (Andorra, Monaco, San Marino, and Vatican City), and five EU candidate countries (Albania, Moldova, Montenegro, North Macedonia, and Serbia).

-SEPA covers predominantly normal bank transfers.
-Payment methods which have additional optional features or services, such as mobile phone or smart card payment systems, are not directly covered.
-However, the instant SEPA payment scheme facilitates payment products also on smart devices.
+SEPA covers predominantly standard bank transfers.
+Payment methods that include additional proprietary features, such as specific mobile payments or smart card payment systems, are not directly covered.
+However, the instant SEPA payment scheme facilitates digital retail payment services directly from smart devices.

 Goals

 The aim of SEPA as stated in 2008 was to improve the efficiency of cross-border payments and turn the previously fragmented national markets for euro payments into a single domestic one.
-SEPA would enable customers to make cashless euro payments to any account located anywhere in the area, using a single bank account and a single set of payment instruments.
-People who have a bank account in a eurozone country can use it to receive salaries and make payments all over the eurozone, for example when they take a job in a new country.
+SEPA enables customers to make cashless euro payments to any account located anywhere in the area, using a single bank account and a single set of payment instruments.
+People who have a bank account in a eurozone country can use it to receive salaries and make payments throughout the zone, for example when taking a job in another member state.

 The project includes the development of common financial instruments, standards, procedures, and infrastructure to enable economies of scale.
-As of 2007, it was estimated this could reduce the overall cost to the European economy of moving capital around the region by up to 2–3% of total GDP).
+As of 2007, it was estimated this could reduce the overall cost to the European economy of moving capital around the region by up to 2–3% of total GDP.

 SEPA does not cover payments in currencies other than the euro.
-This means that domestic payments in SEPA countries not using the euro will continue to use local schemes, but cross-border payments will use SEPA and the euro with eurozone countries to a high degree.
+This means that domestic payments in SEPA countries not using the euro continue to use local systems, while cross-border transactions involving the eurozone rely predominantly on SEPA in euros.

-The Nordic countries (other than Finland) do not use the euro and have no plans to adopt the euro.
+The Nordic countries (other than Finland) do not use the euro and have no plans to adopt it.
 These four countries (Sweden, Denmark, Norway, and Iceland) started initiatives during 2017–2019 for simpler, faster, and cheaper cross-border payments between one another.
-These initiatives have however not been successful.
+However, the joint initiative (P27 Nordic Payments) was suspended in April 2023 after the consortium withdrew its clearing licence application.